samrudovsky/religious-exploration-nlp/README.md

 ---
 ### Process
 - Clean, tokenize, lemmatize, and account for "olde english" from the King James Bible to set up vectorized TF-IDF matrix
-- Use non-negative matrix factorization for dimensionality reduction to capture distinct, coherent topics across texts
+- Use non-negative matrix factorization for dimensionality reduction to capture distinct, coherent topics across and within texts
 - Using the TextBlob package, perform sentiment analysis in order to establish a basic narrative arc
 	- Compare and contrast each text's propensity to invoke emotions such as joy, fear, hope, and contrition

 ---
 ### Results

-For many people, the results are presumably intuitive.
+The results are presumably intuitive for most people.
 For me, a religious neophyte, I found them fascinating!
 1) The afterlife was a strong theme throughout each religious text (though addressed in distinct ways, particularly in Buddhist literature).

-2) The notion of sacrifice, condemnation, and the "nature of reality" permeated each text.
+2) The notion of sacrifice, condemnation, and the "nature of reality" also permeated each text.

 3) Sentiment analysis was an unreliable tool on older texts, as polarity scores were unduly high, in part due to the outmoded language and idiosyncratic sentence structure of religious texts.